airalab/robonomics-wiki/docs/wschool2021-robonomics-parachain-in-practice.md

 The relay chain is a core of Polkadot, it provides [shared security](https://wiki.polkadot.network/docs/en/learn-security) for all child parachains and implements message passing mechanics for them.
 Let's launch local instance of Rococo (polkadot testnet) relay chain with two robonomics-based parachains as a childs.
-I'll use prepared [Docker image]() but all source code of examples available in [Robonomics GitHub](https://github.com/airalab/robonomics/tree/master/scripts/polkadot-launch).
+I'll use prepared [Docker image tag: "winter-school-2"](https://hub.docker.com/layers/robonomics/robonomics/winter-school-2/images/sha256-92f4795262f3ded3e6a153999d2777c4009106a7d37fd29969ebf1c3a262dc85?context=explore) but all source code of examples available in [Robonomics GitHub](https://github.com/airalab/robonomics/tree/master/scripts/polkadot-launch).

 <Asciinema vid="419Jrg22ziFfMFPZlh2WtiLvg"/>